 - 2 tablespoon BBQ sauce of choice

-- Trim skinless boneless chicken breast of any trimmable fat.
+- Trim skinless, boneless chicken breast of any trimmable fat.
 Try to use chicken breasts of about the same size.
-And if you get some that are very plump, flatten them down a little with a meat mallet or the bottom of a pan to about ¾ inch thick.
+And if you get some that are very plump, flatten them to about ¾ inch thick with a meat mallet or the bottom of a pan.

-- Optional Brine: Mix brine of 3 cups water, 1 ½ tablespoons table salt, 1 ½ tablespoons brown sugar, and ½ to 1 teaspoon cayenne pepper (optional).
-Add chicken, submerge, and refrigerate for 30 minutes (no more than 1 hour).
+- Optional Brine: Mix brine of 3 cups water, 1½ tablespoons table salt, 1½ tablespoons brown sugar, and ½ to 1 teaspoon cayenne pepper (optional).
+Add the chicken, submerge it, and refrigerate for 30 minutes (no longer than 1 hour).
 Remove chicken from the brine and rinse lightly under running water.
 Please be careful and wash up the surrounding area and your hands.

-- Clean and oil grill grates and preheat to a surface temperature of 450°-500°, which is about medium-high on most grills.
-I recommend a surface thermometer to be able to control your grill well.
+- Clean and oil the grill grates, then preheat the surface to 450°F, which is approximately medium on most grills.
+I recommend using a surface thermometer to help you control your grill effectively.

 - Pat dry the chicken breasts with paper towels.